- Facts to Know

 The flu, or influenza, is a viral disease of the respiratory tract—the nose, throat, bronchial tubes and lungs—and is highly contagious.
 It is spread though airborne droplets of moisture produced by coughs or sneezes.
 When you breathe these germs in through your nose or mouth, you may come down with the flu, generally within one to three days of exposure.

 And, beginning with the 2009-2010 flu season, there was a new flu to contend with—H1N1 flu ("swine flu"), which caused the first flu pandemic in more than 40 years.
 Since this outbreak, the seasonal flu vaccines have included coverage for the 2009 H1N1 flu.
-The seasonal flu vaccine contains one of each of the three kids of influenza viruses that most commonly circulate among people today: influenza A (H1N1), influenza A (H3N2) and influenza B viruses.
+The seasonal trivalent flu vaccine usually contains one of each of the three kinds of influenza viruses that most commonly circulate among people today: influenza A (H1N1), influenza A (H3N2) and influenza B viruses.
+See the Prevention section for more information.

 Vaccines are especially important to those most susceptible to flu complications, including older people, children, pregnant women, people who are morbidly obese, people with compromised immune systems and those with chronic illnesses such as heart disease, kidney disease, asthma, COPD and diabetes.
 The most serious, often life-threatening complication of the flu is pneumonia.
 Other complications include ear infection, bronchitis, dehydration and worsening of chronic conditions, such as congestive heart failure, asthma or diabetes.
 Croup and a lung disease called bronchiolitis can also arise as complications in infants and young children.